rdubar/deliver-game/README.md

 ## Todo:

-* Add a page to view the randomly generated cards
+* Move helper modules to a seperate folder.